Overview:

 Girl Power Talk’s core values revolve around providing underserved communities with professional opportunities and empowering their team members to become leaders and catalysts of change.
 It does so by consciously building a culture that respects and celebrates the following:

-• Youth Empowerment: Girl Power Talk’s mantra “Action today will create sustainable change tomorrow” underscores its commitment to nurturing young minds.
+- Youth Empowerment: Girl Power Talk’s mantra “Action today will create sustainable change tomorrow” underscores its commitment to nurturing young minds.
 Regardless of their age or level of traditional experience, the organization believes in the power of youth to revolutionize work culture and society as a whole.
-Girl Power Talk is investing in young people through mentorship, aspiring to help every Young Leader achieve their full potential.
-They are encouraged to work across departments and to proactively take leading roles on different projects.
+All the professional opportunities at Girl Power Talk are paid (including internships) to facilitate financial independence in addition to skill development They are encouraged to work across departments and to proactively take leading roles on different projects.
 All the professional opportunities at Girl Power Talk are paid (including internships) to facilitate financial independence in addition to skill development.

 The young generation today is aware, passionate about work, and determined to build a better world.
 They form the foundation of Girl Power Talk’s ambitious yet inclusive vision, nurtured by young minds’ ideas